oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 [[ To be removed from the final specification ]]

-current draft
+-04

 * Disallow the use of the Password Grant
 * Add PKCE support to summary list for authorization server requirements
-* Rewrote refresh token section to allow refresh tokens if they are time-limited, rotated on each use, and requiring that the rotated refresh token lifetimes do not extend past the lifetime of the initial refresh token
+* Rewrote refresh token section to allow refresh tokens if they are time-limited, rotated on each use, and requiring that the rotated refresh token lifetimes do not extend past the lifetime of the initial refresh token, and to bring it in line with the Security BCP
 * Updated recommendations on using state to reflect the Security BCP
 * Updated server support checklist to reflect latest changes
+* Updated the same-domain JS architecture section to emphasize the architecture rather than domain
+* Editorial clarifications in the section that talks about OpenID Connect ID tokens

 -03